hmcts/chart-blobstorage/README.md

 We will take small PRs and small features to this chart but more complicated needs should be handled in your own chart.

+## Migration to v1.0 (from OSBA to ASO)

+### Cnp-flux-config
+* See guidance within cnp-flux-config on creating new resource group to hold ASO resources, and create this

+### App repository changes
+* Chart.yaml - Update the blobstorage chart version within
+* values.preview.template.yaml - update blobstorage.resourcegroup and update secrets with new secretRef and key names
+* Jenkinsfile_CNP - update for new secret key names to be used in tests

 ## Example configuration

 ```yaml